-In the last 5 years entrepreneurship has become the big word all around the world.
-The common believe of an entrepreneur as a person starting up a business, working hard, taking huge risks and if she is lucky will make it, is an urban myth.
+Entrepreneurship has now emerged as the big word all around the world.
+The common belief of an entrepreneur as a person starting up a business, working hard, taking huge risks and making it if they are lucky, is an urban myth.

-Let me give you the right definition: An entrepreneur is a person who decides what she wants in her life and keeps achieving her objectives.
+Let me give you the right definition: an entrepreneur is a person who decides what he or she wants in their life and keeps achieving their objectives.

 This can be applied to any person today.
 Independent of their age, gender, social status or colour.

-Once all parties (job seeker and business) found that level, a project-partnership can be formed and that will be (and in many cases already is) the new form of employment.
+Once both parties (job seeker and business) find that level, a project-partnership can be formed and that will be (and in many cases already is) the new form of employment.